 Langtang does not sell or rent customer names or other private account information to third parties, and we have no intention of doing so in the future.
 Subscribe with us to get emails regarding new packages and offers.

-Nepal is a tiny country with an enormous cultural diversity.
+Nepal is a tiny country with enormous cultural diversity.
 This diversity springs from the many ethnic origins of its people, their many languages and customs and the mix of religions that have evolved and spread through villages and isolated mountain valleys.
-As a result there is a saying that “there is a festival somewhere in Nepal every day.”
-In fact this is a major underestimate.
+As a result, there is a saying that “there is a festival somewhere in Nepal every day.”
+In fact, this is a major underestimate.

 Another famous festival held in Kathmandu itself is the eight-day Indra Jatra and Kumani Jatra.
 This boisterous event pulses through ancient parts of the city and culminates in the precession of the Kumari, Living Goddess, where devotees can catch a glimpse of this secretive young Goddess.

 There are also a multitude of regional festivals occurring throughout the year.
 From the jungle lowlands to the most remote mountain valley, there is always something to celebrate.

 Langtang Ri has a number of treks and tours that are conducted each year to coincide with some of Nepal’s most important and spectacular festivals.
 Please search our list of festival products or send us an inquiry about any specific festival you would like to experience personally.

 Nepal observes numerous holidays most of which have cultural or religious significance.
 Visitors wishing to partake in the holidays or observe local festivals should contact our Kathmandu office and inquire about up-coming festivals that may fit within your intended travel itinerary.
 The longest holiday in Nepal is during the Dashain festival in late September or October.
 Government offices and banks observe most of the national holidays.
 Private business offices observe major holidays only.
 The following is a list of public holidays in Nepal during 2019.